Staon/otest2/docs/_extending/assertion.md

 If the assertion function is a function template, a special annotation [`TEST_ASSERTION_MARK_TMPL`]({{ "api/html/assertionannotation_8h.html" | relative_url }})
 can be used.
-A part of the annotation may be string `$n` which expands to a deduced type of the n-th template argument.
+A part of the annotation may be a sequence `$n` or `${n}` which expands to a deduced type of the n-th template argument (1 based index).
+Only template type parameters and template template parameters are supported.
 See how [the relational assertions]({{ "api/html/assertions_8h_source.html" | relative_url }}) are implemented.